buddhist-uni/buddhist-uni.github.io/_tests/content.md

 title: "Content Tests"
 ---

+A series of tests checking the integrity of the _content data

 | Test Name | Status |  Notes |
 |-----------|--------|--------|
 | Count     | {% if site.content.size > 100 %}Pass ✅{% else %}FAIL ❌{% endif %}  | With {{ site.content.size }} items in the library. |